-You can still enjoy sweet indulgent baked goods with a plant-based vegan lifestyle, only you don’t have to feel guilty or get a sugar high as a result.
-I use natural sugars as much as possible, that means pure maple syrup instead of white sugar.
+You can still enjoy sweet indulgent baked goods when you shop with your vegan grocery list, only you don’t have to feel guilty or get a sugar high as a result.
+I use natural sugars as much as possible, which means pure maple syrup instead of white sugar.

 I use a combination of ground chia and water or ground flax and water as an egg substitute in baking.
-You can also use a combination of gluten-free flours to create gluten free treats, or whole wheat flour.
-Nut butters are also used to bind ingredients.
+You can also use a combination of gluten-free flours to create gluten-free treats or whole wheat flour.
+Nut butter is also used to bind ingredients.